-- issue information and bulletins in accordance with sections 83, 84 and 85 of the Leicestershire Act 1985 - 4.
-Director (Community Services) - 4.1 The Director (Community Services) is responsible for community safety, anti-social behaviour, tenancy management, housing repairs, cultural services, housing stock, homelessness, private sector housing and strategic & community planning. - 4.2 The Director (Community Services) has delegated authority to: - Liaise with government office housing officials to review the annual housing investment programme submission and resources allocation - Liaise with the Homes and Communities Agency, as appropriate - Advise the council of the housing needs of the borough and recommend how to fulfil those needs in accordance with a defined housing strategy - Work in partnership with other housing providers to meet the housing needs of the borough and recommend any financial arrangements to be made between the council and other housing providers to carry this out - Take action under relevant housing legislation - Agree sale of land / housing in accordance with the financial procedure rules - Decisions relating to legal or other interest in HRA land or buildings in consultation with the Legal Services Manager - Support tenants who are in need or disadvantaged, subject to statutory limitation
+- Acquire or dispose of land or property in conjunction with the Section 151 Officer, in accordance with the financial procedure rules. - 4.
+Director (Community Services) - 4.1 The Director (Community Services) is responsible for community safety, anti-social behaviour, tenancy management, housing repairs, cultural services, housing stock, homelessness, private sector housing and strategic & community planning. - 4.2 The Director (Community Services) has delegated authority to: - Liaise with government office housing officials to review the annual housing investment programme submission and resources allocation - Liaise with the Homes and Communities Agency, as appropriate - Advise the council of the housing needs of the borough and recommend how to fulfil those needs in accordance with a defined housing strategy

-- Waive requirements for two estimates for works in relation to grants for financial assistance in appropriate cases (in consultation with the Executive member where work value exceeds that permitted by the financial procedure rules) - Cancel any grant approval or require the repayment of grant payments with or without interests in the case of grant conditions being breached - Authorise suitably qualified officers to take action in relation to public space protection orders. - 5.
+- Work in partnership with other housing providers to meet the housing needs of the borough and recommend any financial arrangements to be made between the council and other housing providers to carry this out - Take action under relevant housing legislation - Agree sale of land / housing in accordance with the financial procedure rules - Decisions relating to legal or other interest in HRA land or buildings in consultation with the Legal Services Manager - Support tenants who are in need or disadvantaged, subject to statutory limitation - Waive requirements for two estimates for works in relation to grants for financial assistance in appropriate cases (in consultation with the Executive member where work value exceeds that permitted by the financial procedure rules) - Cancel any grant approval or require the repayment of grant payments with or without interests in the case of grant conditions being breached - Authorise suitably qualified officers to take action in relation to public space protection orders. - 5.
 Director (Corporate Services) - 5.1 The Director (Corporate Services) holds the statutory designation of Monitoring Officer (see part 1, paragraph 10.2), Deputy Returning Officer, Deputy Electoral Registration Officer and Senior Information Risk Officer.
 The Director (Corporate Services) is responsible for revenues & benefits, legal services, human resources & transformation, communications & promotion, consultation, governance and members, ICT, finance and estates & asset management. - 5.2 The Director (Corporate Services) / Monitoring Officer has delegated authority to: